jcwons/github-blogs/_posts/2025-04-24-Playing with Fire Part 1: Using Remote Sensing to calculate Wildfire damages.md

 And this is how remote sensing can be used to calculated the area of a wildfire.
 Quite amazing how we used two radiations (near infrared and shortwave infrared) that are invisible to the naked eye and were able to clearly map the burnt area.

+Keep your eyes peeled for part 2, where I will build a simulation that can model the spread of the fire.